80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Visit Baby Reindeer at the Cal Academy

-Every year for the holidays, the California Academy of Sciences brings in pairs of adorable baby animals that you can visit up close.
+Every year for the holidays in San Francisco, the California Academy of Sciences brings in pairs of adorable baby animals that you can visit up close.
 The animals are related to the theme of the season, with camels, yaks, and reindeer!

 Each pair of animals is there for two weeks, so be sure to check the schedule to see which animals will be there and when!